AI SEO vs Traditional SEO: What's the Difference?

-Traditional SEO is still about relevance, quality, and discoverability
+Traditional SEO: relevance, quality, discoverability

 For local businesses, it also means helping the site connect naturally to service areas and buyer intent.